Progame03/tork/README.md

 Tork uses Ackermann steering to turn the wheels in a realistic manner.

 ### Motor
 Essentially the engine of the vehicle.
 Has a `maxTorque` field that determines the maximum torque it can deliver.
 It also distributes it among the wheels smartly using the `Ackermann` component of the vehicle.
-Currently it only supports `All Wheel Drive` with other modes coming soon.
+Currently it only supports `All Wheel Drive` with other modes in the works (wheels can be individually marked as "driven").

 `Value` is the normalized value of the engines output.
 So `.5` would mean the engine is creating `maxTorque/2` torque.